Mochi: Aligning Pre-training and Inference for Efficient Graph Foundation Models via Meta-Learning: Experiments

 \subsection{Real-world Datasets and Baseline Comparison}

 \paragraph{Experimental setup.} We evaluate \modelname{} and \modelname{}++ against six baselines across four families of cross-graph transfer methods: a vanilla GNN (GIN), a contrastive method (GraphCL), three GFMs (AnyGraph, GFT, GPF), and a prompt-based approach (GraphPrompt).
-All methods are evaluated in a $k$-shot ($k \in \{4,8,16,64,512\}$) setting across 25 datasets spanning node classification (5 benchmarks), link prediction (10), and graph classification (5), with performance averaged over 3 random seeds.
+All methods are evaluated in a $k$-shot ($k \in \{4,8,16,32,64,512\}$) setting across 20 evaluation tasks: node classification (5), link prediction (10), and graph classification (5), with performance averaged over 3 random seeds.
 Dataset names, training pool, and per-dataset numbers are in Appendices~\ref{ap:real-world-exp-setup}--\ref{ap:perf-tables}.

 \paragraph{Convex-hull prototype analysis.} To test whether the convex-hull failure arises in real-world GFM embeddings, we compute the per-class AnyGraph prototype on \textsc{Photo}, \textsc{Computers}, and \textsc{Cora}, and measure each prototype's distance to the convex hull of the remaining ones in the full embedding space (Appendix~\ref{ap:convex-hull-score}).
 Prototypes with distance smaller than any hull-defining prototype are flagged as especially susceptible.
 Figure~\ref{fig:datasets_domination} visualizes the geometry via 2D PCA (distances computed before projection).
-Across all three datasets, multiple prototypes lie substantially inside the hull, confirming that the failure mode of \S\ref{sec:convex-hull} appears in real-world embeddings.
+Across all three datasets, multiple prototypes lie substantially inside the hull, confirming that the failure mode of \S\ref{sec:convex-hull} occurs in real-world embeddings.

-\paragraph{Post-hoc linear readouts partially recover AnyGraph's frozen embeddings.} As a diagnostic, we fit a linear head on frozen AnyGraph embeddings and compare against AnyGraph's shipped prototype readout and \modelname{}++ (Appendix~\ref{ap:posthoc-linear}, Tab.~\ref{tab:decision-boundary-acc}).
-Post-hoc linear recovery narrows the gap relative to the prototype readout but does not reverse the main comparison: \modelname{}++ matches or exceeds this stronger AnyGraph variant on 3 of 5 NC datasets, while using a substantially lighter training and inference pipeline.
+\paragraph{Post-hoc linear readouts partially recover AnyGraph's frozen embeddings.} As a diagnostic, we fit a linear head on frozen AnyGraph embeddings and compare it with AnyGraph's prototype readout and \modelname{}++ (Appendix~\ref{ap:posthoc-linear}, Table~\ref{tab:decision-boundary-acc}).
+This narrows the prototype gap but does not change the conclusion: \modelname{}++ matches or exceeds the stronger AnyGraph variant on 3 out of 5 NC datasets, with a much lighter training and inference pipeline.

 \paragraph{Training cost versus performance.} To evaluate the practical efficiency of each method, we plot training cost (wall-clock hours) against normalized aggregate performance across all tasks.